But that’s not what he finds when he looks outside.

 “Yes, a lot.
 Eric’s mom hugs me every time I visit his house, and they’re home.
 She’s always asking me about my folks and my brother and sister.
 Eric’s dad pats my back or squeezes my shoulder when he sees me,” John said.
 “There’s something else.”
 He was grinning like the Cheshire cat from Alice in Wonderland.

 “What’s that?”
 I asked.

 “Last year, when I’d go to Eric’s house, we’d play video games with sort of loud music in the background.
 His mom would yell at him to close his bedroom door because of the noise.
-Then Eric and I became boyfriends this past summer.
-After school started, his mom started telling us to turn down the music and leave his bedroom door open.
-I think Eric’s folks know that we’re boyfriends, and they’re waiting for him to tell them.”
+Then Eric and I became boyfriends this past summer and told my folks.
+After that, Eric’s mom started telling us to turn down the music and leave his bedroom door open.
+So, I think Eric’s folks know that we’re boyfriends, and they’re waiting for him to tell them.”

 “I don’t agree,” Eric said, looking down at the table.

 I stared at Eric and shook my head.
 “Sounds to me like John has a bunch of convincing arguments.
 When you get back to Davis tomorrow, and after you drop off John, you should tell your folks that you’re gay and that you and John are boyfriends.”